 Rescue: From Bangladesh to Sangli

 Cross border trafficking has become increasingly prevalent in recent times with Rohingya minorities fleeing Burma to be stranded in the Andaman Sea by their traffickers.
 There has been no other time in history when the life of another human being has been as undervalued as it is now.
 India too has become a hub for cross-border trafficking of women and children particularly from neighbouring countries Nepal and Bangladesh.
 Traffickers portray a life of abundance in India and lure people into believing their promises by taking advantage of their poverty and unemployment.
-They come into the country penniless and meet harsh realities of life living in a foreign country.
+They come into the country penniless and meet the harsh realities of life living in a foreign country.

-Freedom Firm has rescued young girls who were trafficked to India from Bangladesh in the past seven years.
+Freedom Firm has rescued many young girls who were trafficked to India from Bangladesh in the past seven years.
 All of their stories are similar; they were trafficked into India on the promise of a good job or a marriage and find themselves in a brothel in India.
 After they are rescued, the girls spend a few years in a shelter home in India before being repatriated back to their country.
-Back in their country, they rejoin their families, get married or begin working.
+Back in their country, they rejoin their families, get married, or begin working.
 They come back to India when it is time to testify against their perpetrators in court.

 In January this year, the team successfully rescued the first verifiable minor girl in Sangli in 6 years.
 Pari*, 16 years old, was trafficked from Bangladesh.
 Freedom Firm’s investigators found her in Sangli and decided to launch a raid with police assistance.
 On the day of the raid, one Freedom Firm investigator posed as Pari’s bogus customer and another stood outside the brothel to direct the police to rescue Pari.
 When the police arrived, Pari was rescued.
 Unfortunately, the brothel keeper wasn’t there at the time of the raid.

-As they came out of the brothel, a lady from an organisation supporting prostitution asked us who we were and why we were taking Pari.
+As they came out of the brothel, a lady from an organization supporting prostitution asked us who we were and why we were taking Pari.
 A man produced government identity cards for Pari and remarked that she was a major.
 This claim was proved wrong when a medical verification test showed that she was only 16 years old.
 The police collected the documents and went to the Law and Crime Branch office where Pari was questioned.
 The same man brought the brothel keeper to the police station.
 A First Information Report (F.I.R) was filed against her and she was arrested.
 Several people came to the police station pleading with the police to release the brothel keeper and offered money to Freedom Firm staff to withdraw the F.I.R.
 Our staff refused.

 Thankfully Pari was not released back to her perpetrators.
 Today she is at a government shelter home where we hope she will be kept safe.
 She engages in classes at the home and waits to be repatriated back to her home country.